Clapper: Downplaying Russia threat a 'peril'

 Clapper, a CNN analyst, was responding to Trump's mixed comments about alleged Russian interference in the 2016 election.

-Trump, while speaking Sunday at a news conference in Hanoi, sought to clarify remarks he made a day earlier which suggested Russian President Vladimir Putin was being sincere in his denials that Moscow engaged in election meddling.
+Trump, while speaking Sunday at a news conference in Hanoi, sought to clarify remarks he made a day earlier that suggested Russian President Vladimir Putin was being sincere in his denials that Moscow engaged in election meddling.

 The President stressed he was not accepting Putin's denials at face value, instead saying he merely believed Putin was being genuine.